-Therefore, no matter if your trip to Bangkok is just for a layover or a brief stopover, my itinerary guide below could already give you a great introduction to the wonders that this destination holds — and that hopefully, the next time you’ll come over, you would be inspired to allot more days in order to fully explore it all!
+Therefore, no matter if your trip is just for a layover or a brief stopover, my 24 hours in Bangkok itinerary guide below could already give you a great introduction to the wonders that this destination holds — and that hopefully, the next time you’ll come over, you would be inspired to allot more days in order to fully explore it all!

 » Start the morning right!